hallpaz/MLforNewMedia/docs/deepimplicits.md

 **Can we make it more general in this case?**
 **Can I estimate the distance between two centers of captured panoramas (unknow cameras)?**

+### Multiview Neural Surface Reconstruction by Disentangling Geometry and Appearance

 Last, but not least, we have the approach used in [**Multiview Neural Surface Reconstruction by Disentangling Geometry and Appearance**](https://lioryariv.github.io/idr/).